leangjia/blender_docs/manual/advanced/keymap_editing.rst

 enable the preference :menuselection:`Interface --> Display --> Python Tooltips`.

 Then hover the cursor over the popover button or menu item.
-For sub-menus you will need to use the back arrow to prevent the sub-menu from opening and gaining focus.
+For submenus you will need to use the back arrow to prevent the submenu from opening and gaining focus.

 Key Bindings for Properties